bnowack/backbone-php/README.md

 ## Server Node Synchronization

-* Nodes pub/sub to/from data events on other nodes (via background scripts) as specified in the configuration
+* Nodes pub/sub to/from data events on other nodes (via background scripts) as specified in the (server) configuration
 * A shared secret is transferred during the very first sync operation
 * Nodes fat-ping all non-firewalled nodes with their own events
 * Firewalled nodes can't be accessed, they have to push their events **and** pull their subscriptions from all other nodes